-- NOTE: Adhere to the length of 250-300 words as prescribed in the CAPS document.
-However, should the maximum word count be exceeded, refer to the First Additional Language Examination Guidelines Grade 12, 2021. - No additional penalties may be imposed as the rubric itself imposes penalties.
+- Adhere to the length of 250-300 words as prescribed in the CAPS document.
+However, should the maximum word count be reached midsentence, read to the end of that sentence, refer to the First Additional Language Examination Guidelines, Grade 12, 2021. - No additional penalties may be imposed as the rubric itself imposes penalties.